andymememe/pilot-link-rs/README.md

 # pilot-link-rs
-Rust port of Pilot-Link, a HotSync toolset for Palm OS PDA.
+A HotSync toolset for Palm OS PDA written with Rust.